Tidally induced spiral arm wraps encoded in phase space: Summary and conclusion

 \item The location of the maximum density (locus of the arms) coincides with regions where the average galactocentric radial velocity is negative, and the azimuthal velocity with respect to the average at each radius is zero (Sect.~\ref{s_int}).
 This is because the arms coincide with orbital phases in-between apocentre and pericentre.

 \item The winding up of the spiral arms and the associated velocity pattern produce a global wave in $V_R$ that depends on azimuth, manifesting as inclined stripes in the $L_Z$-$\phi$ plane, and as oscillations of $V_R$ as a function of $L_Z$ in a given region of the disc (Sect.~\ref{s_rid}), as observed also in the \Gaia data.
 The wavelength of this oscillation decreases with time (and with $L_Z$ at a fixed time).
-This wave is seen as a pattern of stripes with alternating signs of $V_R$ with a slope of $1/R$ (that is with constant angular momentum) in the $R$-$V_\phi$ projection.
+This wave is seen as a pattern of stripes with alternating signs of $V_R$ in the $R$-$V_\phi$ projection.
 Each stripe with negative $V_R$ corresponds to a spiral arm wrap.

 \item In the $R$-$V_\phi$ plane, a sawtooth shape appears, with increasing number of oscillations with time (Sect.~\ref{s_rid}).
 Each oscillation is associated to a spiral wrap, but the stars that belong to the arms do not lie on the down-going ridges but on the regions with negative radial velocity in this projection.
 The sawtooth shape is diluted in more complex models such as N-body and when multiple mechanisms are at play (Sect.~\ref{s_nbod}).